Privacy Practice and Notice

 Notice of Privacy Practices

 This notice describes how health information about you may be used and disclosed and how you can get access to this information.
 It also includes our legal obligations concerning your protected health information.
 Please review it carefully.

-This Notice serves as a notice for Haven, Haven Medical Equipment, Visiting Nurse Association & Hospice of the Florida Keys (VNA/HFK) (collectively referred to as HAVEN in this Notice), which are different divisions of the same company.
+This Notice serves as a notice for Haven and Haven Medical Equipment, (collectively referred to as HAVEN in this Notice), which are different divisions of the same company.
 If you have questions about this Notice or you would like help understanding any part of your rights or our obligations to protect your health information, please contact the Medical Records Manager, or the Privacy Officer for Haven at 1-800-727-1889 (800 number works in Florida only) or 1-352-378-2121.
 You may request this Notice in Large Print.

 This notice describes HAVEN practices and that of:

 - Any health care professional (doctors, nurses, social workers, etc.) authorized to enter information into your HAVEN record.
 All employees, staff and other HAVEN personnel.

 - Any member of a volunteer group we allow to help you while you are in the care of HAVEN.